Call for Papers

 - Disability studies and how we can conceptualise this in the Old Norse world

 We seek abstracts of 100 words for 20 minute papers which explore these questions.
 Abstracts from any discipline should be sent via email to Amy Jefford Franks and Tonicha Upham at email@example.com by 31st August 2019.
 We particularly encourage abstracts from students.

 Kyngervi, meaning ‘gender’ in Icelandic, is a new journal in Viking and Medieval Scandinavian Studies with a focus primarily on gender and queer studies, but also taking a broader consideration of studies of ‘the Other’ – we aim to bring the marginalized to the forefront.
 We therefore also center race, disability, human/animal studies, and other related themes.
 Kyngervi is double-blind peer reviewed, run by students, for students to showcase their work.

-We are very excited to announce our first Call for Submissions.
 We are looking for relevant articles of 4000-6000 words, or reviews of up to 1500 words of relevant books published in the last five years.
 As an interdisciplinary journal, articles can be from any relevant field, including, but not limited to, History, Literature, Archaeology, History of Religion, Reception Studies, and Art History.